-Women are sometimes afraid of doing the big chop for fear they won’t be found attractive by men.
-Though in many cases, that couldn’t be farther from the truth.
-But, while doing the big chop is probably the popular, quick-like-a-band-aid way to go about “going natural,” it’s not the only way.
+Women are sometimes afraid of doing the big chop for fear they won’t be found attractive by men, though in many cases, that couldn’t be farther from the truth.
+While doing the big chop is probably the popular, quick-like-a-band-aid way to go about “going natural,” it’s not the only way.

-As mentioned above, if you’re tired of relaxed hair and want to get back to your natural texture ASAP, this is the way to do it and just get it over with!
+As mentioned above, if you’re tired of relaxed hair and want to get back to your natural texture ASAP, then this is the way to do it.
+Just get it over with!
 Clip clip clip, you’re done.
 It’s over.
 Welcome to the club!

-Once it’s done, you’ll likely have a feeling of freedom (if you’re not crying) and you can now explore this new life, this journey.
-You’ll be able to touch and feel the texture and begin to discover what types of products your hair responds to or doesn’t.
-As your hair grows, you grow with it, learning about ingredients, new styling techniques, and overall knowledge of how to treat your coils and kinks.
+Once it’s done, you’ll likely have a feeling of freedom (if you’re not crying), and you can now explore this new life with short.
+You’ll be able to touch and feel the texture of your natural hair, and you can begin to discover what types of products your hair responds to or doesn’t.
+As your hair grows, you grow with it, learning about ingredients, new styling techniques, and gaining an overall knowledge of how to treat your coils and kinks.

-We have noticed that one of the main concerns with the big chop for many is the short hair.
-We don’t consider having short hair as a “con,” but I can certainly understand why this wouldn’t be a person’s first choice. were If you feel like this would be too much for you, by all means, don’t do it.
-Because once it’s gone, it’s gone and you’ll just have to wait for it to grow back.
+We have noticed that one of the main concerns many have about the big chop is short hair.
+We don’t consider having short hair as a “con,” but I can certainly understand why this wouldn’t be a person’s first choice.
+If you feel like this would be too much for you, by all means, don’t do it!
+Because once it’s gone, it’s gone, and you’ll just have to wait for it to grow back.

 Transitioning when it comes to hair is all in the name.
 Instead of taking the plunge right into the natural texture, one will stop chemically straightening, allowing the new growth come in.
-Sp, a major pro to transitioning is that you won’t have to cut inches of your hair off all at once.
-But to get to the kinks, youwillneed to trim it every so often until you’re left with the natural texture.
+A major pro to transitioning is that you won’t have to cut inches of your hair off all at once.
+But to get to the kinks, you will need to trim it every so often until you’re left with the natural texture.

-You can transition for as long as you like, some have gone two years, so you’ll still have length to play around with if you want to experiment with some styles.
-But remember, you’re no longer dealing with just straight hair.
-Which leads me to what may be considered drawbacks of transitioning.
+You can transition for as long as you like – some have gone through the process for two years – so you’ll still have length to play around with if you want to experiment with some styles.
+But remember, you’re no longer dealing with just straight hair, which leads me to what may be considered drawbacks of transitioning.

-As your curls grow in, you’ll need to adjust to dealing withtwo textures.
-Trust me, everything - from washing to product selection to styling - is different and you’ll have to be willing to learn all of that to keep your hair healthy and stay committed to the journey.
+As your curls grow in, you’ll need to adjust to dealing with two textures.
+Trust me, everything from washing to product selection and styling is different, and you’ll have to be willing to learn all of that to keep your hair healthy and stay committed to the journey.
 I transitioned for about eight months before cutting off my relaxed ends, which I did merely because I was annoyed with the two textures.
 If I was provided with the knowledge I have now, I likely would’ve gone longer.